spryker/spryker-shop-core/Bundles/CmsSearchPage/src/SprykerShop/Yves/CmsSearchPage/Theme/default/components/molecules/sort/README.md

 # sort (molecule)

-The sorting section allows you to sort by name, as well as display an amount of sort results.
+The sorting section allows sorting by name, as well as displays the quantity of sort results.

 ## Code sample